 Once kneaded, transfer the dough to an oiled bowl (Pan or olive oil).
 Cover in plastic wrap and allow it to double in size for 2 to 2 1/2 hours.
 While your waiting, prepare your 13X9 inch pan.
 Cover it with aluminum foil and leave some aluminum foil hanging to make it easy to take out the cinnamon rolls.

-On a slightly floured surface (sorry I might of used way too much), form the proofed dough in a rectangular shape.
+After your dough has rested, with a slightly floured surface, form the proofed dough in a rectangular shape.
 With your rolling pin, roll out the dough 18 inches by 18 inches.

 Cut the uneven edges.
 Brush the dough with melted butter, but do not brush butter on every 1/2 inch border.